 Choose the NEMO Tensor for warmth if:

-• You want one pad that feels more comfortable across a wider range of cold conditions.
+- You want one pad that feels more versatile across a wider range of cool conditions.

 Comfort and Support

-Comfort is where the NEMO Tensor has its clearest advantage.
-The Tensor All-Season is thicker than the NeoAir XLite NXT, and that extra cushion matters most for side sleepers.
+Comfort is where the NEMO Tensor All-Season has its clearest advantage.
+It is thicker than the NeoAir XLite NXT, and that extra cushion matters most for side sleepers.

 Side sleepers usually need more vertical space under the hips and shoulders.
 A thinner or less stable pad can feel fine at first, then become uncomfortable after several hours.
-The Tensor’s thicker profile helps reduce that pressure-point problem.
+The Tensor’s 3.5-inch profile gives more room before your hip or shoulder bottoms out.

 Back sleepers